Nsoromma/8mb.local-video-compressor/README.md

 - Consider HTTPS termination and stronger auth for public deployments

 ## License
-MIT - See LICENSE file for details
+GNU GPLv3 - See LICENSE file for details

 ## Contributing
 Pull requests welcome!
 Please ensure Docker builds succeed and test with your GPU hardware.